aspiringLich/isospin/src/data/markdown/isospin.md

 If I learned anything from this endeavour, its that I don't want to become a front end web developer.
 This was kinda fun but god; Designing anything, for me at least, takes forever and it's frustrating and annoying because I can't do it for 6 hours straight without getting diminishing returns.
 Not a good way to waste your 3 day weekend me, because you just waste half of it trying random stuff that doesn't work.

 Anyway I did quite enjoy learning how to setup the backend, using a friend's web server [(afire)](https://github.com/Basicprogrammer10/afire).
-It is the only web server library thing I have ever used, but idk seems pretty good.
+It is the only web server framework thingy I have ever used, but idk seems pretty good.
 Go check it out and ignore the spelling mistakes :sweat_smile:.

-*Addendum: Hello it's me right after i finished getting the domain name working.
-I actually got it working the previous night but didn't notice because i was testing with www. before it.
-I don't know what i was thinking (I wasn't).*

 With web development i realise you can just copy and paste some code from the first article you find when you google `Collestt CSS EFFects!!1!one` and slap that on your website to wow people.
 I didn't want to do that.
 So tl;dr: this website is made by me.
 No copy pasting from codepen.
 Just a bit of copy pasting from stack overflow.

+Overall I'm pretty happy with how it turned out.
+I'm not too good of a designer but in my humble objectively subjectively correct opinion, it's pretty creative.
+I have more plans for it and it's still kind of unfinished, but I expect this to be a hub for my projects and thoughts for the forseeable future.
+Until I get bored and revamp it at least.

+ *- Brandon Li (AKA aspiringLich)*